aguacero7/rkik/docs/developer_guide.md

 ## CI/CD

-GitHub Actions runs tests on each push.
+The workflow named `ci-test-n-build.yml` runs tests, lints, formats code and checks on dependencies on each push.
+All of that on 3 different OS using matrix.

+There is another workflow `release.yaml` which is meant to build packages, binaries and artifacts and upload them to the release page.

 Packaging scripts for `.deb` and `.rpm` are defined in `Cargo.toml`.